 Grate, firebars – The set of cast iron bars provided on which to build the fire.
 Air spaces are allowed through the grate to admit primary air into the base of the fuel if required.
 Dedicated wood burners usually don’t have a conventional grate but multifuel stoves do.
 The grate is sometimes provided with moveable sections to help drop ash from the fuel bed into the ash pan.
 The grate is sacrificial in that it will erode over time and can be replaced, the lifetime of a grate is very much dependent upon fuels and burning technique and rate.

 Glass Panel – The glass fire viewing panel provided most often in the door of the stove is not in fact common glass but a translucent ceramic.
-Standard or even heat resisting glass is unable to cope with the thermal expansion stresses created by a solid fuel of gas firebox and would break.
+Standard or even heat resisting glass is unable to cope with the thermal expansion stresses created by a solid fuel.
 Only when transparent ceramic panels became available (developed from ceramic hob glass materials) did large glass viewing panels become practical for domestic wood burning stoves.
 The thermal expansion of glass ceramic is incredibly small so thermal stresses become almost negligible.
 Ceramic glass is susceptible to some etching from acid or alkali attack during use with some solid fuels and it is not safety glass, tempered or toughenable in that it will relatively easily shatter into shards when broken by impact or stress.
 It is therefore limited in lifetime and will need to be replaced due to wear and tear dependent upon fuels, firing rate and technique but it is more than adequate for the role it performs.